-A Doctor of Nursing Practice sounds like a bit of an oxymoron.
-We know that nurses and doctors are different roles, yet there is a degree that seems to combine the two?
+We know that nurses and doctors have different roles.
+Is there a degree that combines the two?
 If you’re confused, don’t worry.
-In this blog we will provide an overview of the DNP degree.
+In this blog, we will provide an overview of the Doctor of Nursing Practice (DNP) degree.

 - What Is a DNP?

 - What are the roles of a DNP?

 - What are the differences and similarities between a NP and a DNP?

 - What are the steps to earn a DNP?

 - What are the top 5 DNP programs?

 - What are some options for paying for a DNP?

 Let’s take a look!

 The Doctor of Nursing Practice is an advanced degree within the nursing field.
 It is one of two terminal—or highest— degrees a nurse can achieve.
 According to the American Association of Colleges of Nursing, the Doctor of Nursing Practice is designed for nurses seeking an alternative to research-focused doctoral programs.